DETAILED MENU

 - Collective intelligence

-concerns and interests outside, to make themselves available for the collective
+aside their personal concerns and interests in order to make themselves

 Each participant has access to something new that does not correspond